bensutherland/amplitools/20_docs/README_denovo_SNPs.md

 for file in $(cat 12_input_mhap/remove_files.txt); do mv "$file" 12_input_mhap/removed_files/; done
 ```

-Next, add any manually-selected files that you would like to keep in the analysis into the `12_input_mhap` folder.
+Finally, add any manually-selected files that you would like to keep in the analysis into the `12_input_mhap` folder.
 If these files are paired-end, put the R2 files into the `removed_files` subfolder, and only use the R1 file to match the amplicon panel output data.

 ### 03. Quality check ###